PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

-#  **Introduction**
+#  **ABSTRACT**

 India is an agrarian community.
 About 46% of the available land is used for agriculture.[1]
 A country where a farmer's life has never been easy, from sowing to ploughing and then irrigation, the amount of hard work that a lay-man has to put is needless to say.
 About half of the total population of the country has chosen agriculture as their chief occupation.
 In the field of agriculture  In such a country where agriculture is of such eminence, use of technology in this field is mandatory.
 The remote-controlled seed sowing bot helps farmers to sow seeds in an easier, more efficient and a less time consuming way.
 Seed sowing is one of the vital process in agriculture, but it is quite exhausting and time consuming.
-The bot helps to automate the entire process, by which the process will be less exhausting for the farmer and will be more efficient.
+The bot which is wireless helps to automate the entire process, by which the process will be less exhausting for the farmer and will be more efficient.

 # **Existing solutions to given the given problem**